ankittater/digital-resume/resume-qa/resources/cv.md

 - FHIR/HL7 integration, medical data standards
 - Machine learning for predictive analytics
 - HIPAA-compliant data storage and processing
+- Performance monitoring with custom dashboards and SLA tracking
+- Low-latency APIs with caching strategies

 ### Microservices Migration (Encora Digital)

 Led a team that migrated a monolithic e-commerce application to a microservices architecture, reducing deployment time by 40% and enabling independent scaling of components.
+Implemented comprehensive performance monitoring with custom dashboards and alerting systems to ensure high availability.
+Established incident management protocols that reduced MTTR from 5 hours to under 60 minutes, improving system resilience and uptime to 99.95%.

 **Technologies Used:**